tomwwright/delayed-jobs-aws-batch/README.md

    _(the worker polls and waits here to maintain synchronicity of the worker process.
 Even though the job is running on AWS Batch and technically the worker could move on, it mimics how the worker would operate without the plugin to avoid unexpected side effects)_

+4. delete the `AWSBatchJob` record to reflect the AWS Batch job is done

-4. do NOT execute the block provided as part of the lifecycle event -- this means the worker does not execute `run(job)`
+5. do NOT execute the block provided as part of the lifecycle event -- this means the worker does not execute `run(job)`

    _(the worker does not execute `run(job)` because that is what is submitted to AWS Batch to be run by `bin/run_delayed_job`)_

+### Synchronous?
+Seriously?

+Yes, this is not an ommission or a limitation!
+By ensuring the worker synchronously manages the execution in AWS Batch it ensures that its behaviour remains the same was when it was executing the job itself.
+This reduces the chance of unintended side-effects around how Delayed Job schedules, locks, and retries jobs.

+While there are recognisable benefits to decoupling this solution, it introduces complexity that is undesirable here.
+Those motivated are welcome to accommodate that additional complexity but I have things to do.

 ## Setup